 Check in: Have your park pass ready so that you can check in quickly and get started with your day.
 There’s a brief security check where they’ll take a peek in your bags for anything that you’re not supposed to have… like food or coolers.
 You can (and should) bring a refillable water bottle to stay hydrated throughout the day.

-Sesame Street Land: My kids are 4 and 6 so Sesame Street Land is still their jam.
-We usually turn right and go straight there after check-in so they can hit their favorite rides sans lines, and play in the splash pad if it’s warm enough.
+Sesame Street Land: Sesame Street Land is great for young kids.
+We usually turn right and go straight there after check-in so they can do those favorite rides sans lines, and play in the splash pad if it’s warm enough.
 Sesame Street Land has its “neighborhood street party parade” two times per day in the afternoon, so be sure to check that out if you’re there later in the day.

 Lunch: After Sesame Street Land, we usually head toward the Infinity Falls water raft ride.
 If it’s close to lunch, we grab a pretzel and slushie on the way (super healthy over here!)
 My 4yo isn’t quite tall enough for Infinity Falls yet, but my 6yo loves it and I like to get the water rides out of the way so we have time to dry off before getting back in the car.

 Dolphins: We generally make our way back toward the entrance next to visit the dolphins and watch the stingrays.
 Be sure to also check out Dolphin Cove, which is one of the largest interactive dolphin pools in the world.
 Here is a good time to look at plus ups, like the Dolphin Encounter ($29/each) or the Dolphin Up Close Tour ($50/each.)
 Both provide an opportunity to touch a dolphin and learn more about their behaviors, training and care.